 Remember that not all of these issues are serious concerns.
 Sometimes the holes were put in on purpose for old heating systems, and don’t cause damage to the house.
 Sometimes floors just need to be updated.
 An inspector will know for sure which problems are passes and which are things you can fix.

 Electrical hazards are the most concerning safety hazard.
 Not only can they shock you, but they can also cause fires.
 Have your inspector check the grounding and the wiring to the best extent possible.
 Some older homes may need a complete rewire, which can get incredibly expensive.
 It’s also not something that you should try doing yourself unless you are a trained electrician.

 Toxins and chemicals are also a safety concern, though they usually can be mitigated.
 If you have little kids, make sure that you get the lead paint test.
 Most older houses do have lead paint, but as long as no one eats it or inhales it you should be perfectly safe.
 You should also check for radon gas and black mold, as exposure to both can be incredibly toxic.
 These problems can usually be mitigated, but you definitely want to know what you are getting into before you buy.

 Ugly carpet is kind of a big deal in central Pennsylvania.
 Pretty much every house we looked at had some type of ugly, stinky carpet.
-But bad carpet isn’t a big deal!
-Replacing a carpet is an easy, low cost way to greatly improve the feel of an entire room.
-You can even change the carpet to hard wood or vinyl.
+But the bad carpet isn’t a big deal!
+Replacing a carpet is an easy, low-cost way to greatly improve the feel of an entire room.
+You can even change the carpet to hardwood or vinyl.
 It will basically be a clean slate for you.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.